 Students are responsible for meeting the requirements of CHC's census date deadlines, and for ensuring that all enrolment and payment details are correct on or before the census date for each unit.

-Census dates are available on the Census Dates information sheet on the Documents page of the CHC website.
+Census dates are available on the Documents page of the CHC website.

-2.10 Census dates and HELP
+Census dates and HELP 2.11

 For students in fee-paying places

 By the close of business on census date, students in fee-paying places must have: